Top 10 Long Island Beaches

 Ocean Beach, Fire Island

 Fees: There are no beach fees in Ocean Beach.
 It is only accessible by the Fire Island Ferry from Bay Shore.
-Visit the ferry website for hours and prices.
+See ferry website for hours and prices.

 Hours: This beach does not have set hours.

 Ocean Beach is the largest village on Fire Island and is home to many shops and restaurants as well as over a mile of sandy ocean beachfront.
-The beautiful beach, abundance of dining and nightlife options have made it Fire Island’s most popular tourist destination.
-Often regarded as having the best restaurant scene on Fire Island, a few popular restaurants in the village include the Island Mermaid for seafood and Rachel’s Bakery and Restaurant.
+The beautiful surroundings combined with an abundance of dining and nightlife options have made it Fire Island’s most popular tourist destination.
+Often regarded as having the best restaurant scene on Fire Island, Ocean Beach is home to more than a few popular restaurants, including the Island Mermaid for seafood and Rachel’s Bakery and Restaurant.
 If you have a sweet tooth, the ice cream shop Scoops is not to be missed.

 Nassau County